-It is draft week, and the Aaron Rodgers trade has finally been agreed upon.
+It is draft week, and with the Aaron Rodgers trade finally agreed upon, the NY Jets add protection and pass rush in the post-Aaron Rosger mock draft.
 According to Adam Schefter of ESPN, the Jets gave up the 13th, 42nd, and 207th picks in the 2023 draft and a conditional 2024 2nd-round pick that conveys into a first if Rodgers plays 65 percent of the plays.
 In return, the Jets acquired Rodgers, the number 15 overall pick, and the 170th pick in the 2023 draft.
 As the saying goes, deadlines make deals, and it seems that the deadline of the draft pushed the teams to agree to terms to bring Rodgers to New York.

 While the trade compensation was not cheap, especially considering the likelihood of the conditional pick conveying into a first, the Jets will now have one of their most talented quarterbacks in franchise history.
 Rodgers immediately elevates the Jets and their roster to contender status, putting them into an all-in winning window.